FileUpload — Smart UI JavaScript API

 <smart-file-upload disabled></smart-file-upload>

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-fileupload.disabled = false;
+el.disabled = false;

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-let disabled = fileupload.disabled;
+const disabled = el.disabled;

 Specifies a custom container element to serve as the drop zone for file uploads.
 When files are dropped onto this container, they will be added to the fileUpload component’s file list.
 If the 'dropZone' property is set to true, the component will use its internal default drop zone.
 If 'dropZone' is assigned the ID of an existing HTML element in the DOM, that particular element will be used as the drop zone area for file uploads instead.
 This allows for flexible placement and styling of the drop zone within your application.

-<smart-file-upload drop-zone='div1'></smart-file-upload>
+<smart-file-upload drop-zone="div1"></smart-file-upload>

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-const fileupload = document.querySelector('smart-file-upload');
+const el = document.querySelector('smart-file-upload');

-let dropZone = fileupload.dropZone;
+const dropZone = el.dropZone;

 Conceals the entire footer section, including all of its contents—specifically the "Upload All," "Pause All," and "Close All" buttons—preventing users from accessing these actions.